From the continuing series, “Experience the Miracle: Allowing Your Life Stories to Become Love Stories”

 THE LETTER

-She’d written the letter a hundred times in her head.
-Some versions were sharp, full of everything she wished she’d said in the moment.
-Others were softer, hoping for an apology that never came.
-But in all of them, she was still waiting—for the past to feel different, for the hurt to resolve itself into something fair, or at least tolerable.
+I had written the letter a hundred times in my head.
+Some versions were sharp, full of everything I wished I could-have—should-have said at the time.
+Other versions were softer, hoping for an apology that never came.
+Yet in every version, I kept waiting—for the past to feel different, for the hurt to resolve itself into something fair, or at least tolerable.

-When she finally sat down to write, the words didn’t come the way she expected.
-She didn’t list every wrong or argue her case.
-Instead, she found herself writing about the life she wanted.
-A life where she wasn’t bound to an old story, where she wasn’t shaped by resentment, where she didn’t have to keep proving how much it hurt.
+When I finally sat down to write, the words didn’t come the way I expected.
+I didn’t list every wrong or argue my case.
+Instead, I found myself writing about the life I wanted.

-She never sent the letter.
-It was always meant for her.
-And when she folded the paper and put it away, she felt something she hadn’t in years—relief.
-Not because everything was fixed, but because she wasn’t carrying resentment, grief, and regret around anymore—like rocks in a backpack—constantly turning them over in her mind, giving them her attention and energy, making them part of her identity.
+I never sent the letter.
+It was always meant for me.
+And when I folded the paper and put it away, I felt something I hadn’t felt in years—relief.
+Not because everything was fixed, but because I wasn’t carrying resentment, grief, and regret around anymore—like rocks in a backpack—constantly surveying them in my mind, giving them my attention and energy, making them part of my identity.
+I had made them part of who I thought I was.
+The history hadn’t changed, but my position in it had.
+I was no longer standing in the middle of it, examining it from every angle, keeping it alive.
+For the first time, I wasn’t tethered to the story that kept me entranced and powerless.

 That was forgiveness.
 It wasn’t about fixing the past or deciding what anyone deserved.
-It was about releasing herself from the grip of a story—one she had been telling and retelling without realizing she could stop.
-It was about discovering she was free the moment she saw that her giving meaning to the pain was the only thing keeping it real.
+It was about releasing myself from the grip of a story—one I had been telling and retelling without realizing I could stop.
+It was about discovering I was free the instant I saw that my giving meaning to the pain was the only thing keeping it real.

 And then, just like that, it was over.
-No dramatic moment, no grand resolution—just space.
-A gentle, steady presence where the noise had been.
-The past had nothing left to pull her back into, and without it, there was only now.
-And now was full of freedom.
+No dramatic ending, just peace.
+There was a gentle, steady presence where the noise had been.
+What had been forgiven had nothing left to pull me back into, and without it, there was only the present.
+And the present was full of freedom—the kind that nurtures love.

 Experience the miracle of allowing your life stories to become love stories.